yamondev/indoor-voice-nav-llm/README.md

 ```bash
 git clone https://github.com/yamondev/indoor-voice-nav-llm.git
 ```
-Now, in the this clone, move the folder 'map' to the $HOME.
+Now, in this clone, move the folder 'map' to the $HOME.

 **2. Install Dependencies:**